-“This book may not be for you but you may want to read it anyway since we can guarantee that many of the mothers you care deeply about are somewhere inside that rainbow [of reactions to having a baby: antenatal depression, postnatal euphoria, baby blues, postnatal stress, postnatal depression, bipolar mood disorders and postnatal psychosis].”
+“This book may not be for you.
+But you may want to read it anyway since we can guarantee that many of the mothers you care deeply about are somewhere inside that rainbow [of reactions to having a baby].
+[These include] …antenatal depression, postnatal euphoria, baby blues, postnatal stress, postnatal depression, bipolar mood disorders and postnatal psychosis.”

-It’s written by three women: Andy Taub-Da Costa, Paula Levin and Zahava Aarons – two of whom have had PND and two of whom are mental health specialists.
+It’s written by three women: Andy Taub-Da Costa, Paula Levin and Zahava Aarons – two of whom have had postnatal depression and two of whom are mental health specialists.

-The book defines PND, with ways to tell if you have it and what to do if that’s the case.
+The book defines postnatal depression, with ways to tell if you have it and what to do if that’s the case.
 There are true stories from women who’ve beaten it, including Sam Cowen and Deborah Patta.

-There’s also a big chapter on psychotherapy (which, together with a brilliant psychiatrist and the right medication, was what ultimately saved me).
-And the book concludes with a chapter on treating PND ‘spiritually’.
+There’s also a big chapter on psychotherapy (which, together with a brilliant psychiatrist and the right medication, was what saved me).
+And the book concludes with a chapter on treating postnatal depression ‘spiritually’.

 For me, the strongest element of this book is the way it combines real medical thinking – Wolf, Winnicott, local psychiatrist Dr Rykie Liebenberg and others – with real human experience, in real human language.

-The only other book on PND I’ve read is Brooke Shields’ Down Came the Rain, which I hated.
-(One of the authors applauds it, so that’s something, but I read it in the midst of my own depression and it helped me not at all.)
+The only other book on postnatal depression I’ve read is Brooke Shields’ Down Came the Rain, which I hated.
+(One of the authors applauds it, but I read it in the midst of my own depression and it helped me not at all.)

-Unlike some of the mommies referred to in the Introduction, I’m not a propagandist of ‘blissful motherhood’, because I do honestly, unapologetically and (lord help me) publicly admit the hell I went through.
-But I do this because, when I was lost in the dark, I thought I was the only one.
+Unlike some of the mommies referred to in the Introduction, I’m not a propagandist of ‘blissful motherhood’.
+I do honestly, unapologetically and (lord help me) publicly admit the hell I went through.
+But I do this because, when I was in the dark, I thought I was the only one.
 So, in a sentence, thank G-d for this book.